wlswotmd/gef/FAQ.md

 I'm a git beginner, so one dev branch is the best I can do.

 ## Are you bad at English?
-Yes.
-I mostly use Google Translate.
+Yes, I mostly use Google Translate.
 This is the reason for the inconsistent writing style.
 If the expression in English is strange, please feel free to correct it on the issue page.

 ## I would like to contact you about a GEF?